 By law, every realtor must explain to you agency relationship.
 It is important to make sure you understand it, and to ask questions if you don’t fully understand it.
 A better realtor discloses this brochure as early as possible.
 It makes the relationship between you and an agent transparent.
 You will have to sign this document.
-But this Consumer Relationship Guide is not a contract, it is an acknowledgement of you having it discussed with the agent and you understanding it.
+But this Consumer Relationship Guide is not a contract.
+It is an acknowledgement that you disccussed it with the realtor, and that you understand it.

 What is Agency Relationship?

 Agency is a relationship where two parties agree to have one party act on behalf of the other.
 For example, when your lawyer acts on your behalf in court.
 If you decide to have a realtor act on your behalf, you form an agency relationship.
 You are now a client.

 Realtors have many responsibilities towards their clients.
 A real estate transaction is a complex and important event.
 An agency relationship means the realtor must be discrete and carry out judgement while working on is client’s behalf.
 Realtors must protect and promote the clients’ best interest.

 Your realtor is never allowed to disclose anything about price, motivation or personal information

 The following duties are the 6 most important realtor’s duties (there are 26 duties in total):